Lumina-DEX/lumina-v1-core/Rollup.md

 ### Rollup state

-The rollup status will be generated from a merkle map containing the different updated data of each dex user, of the different peers ...
+The rollup status will be generated from a merkle map containing the different updated data of each dex user, of the different pairs ...

 ![Merkle schema](https://github.com/Lumina-DEX/lumina-mvp/blob/rollup/merkle.png?raw=true)